 But our corporate responsibility efforts are not limited to promoting operational efficiency.
 We believe that sustainability leadership also requires an understanding of how environmental, social, and governance issues impact both our customers and the organization's future growth prospects.
 As a result, we are taking steps to engage with our tenants on these issues and to better understand how the shopping centers we choose to own and manage can grow in value by viewing them through this unique lens.

 To focus our corporate responsibility efforts, Kimco has established a set of five strategic program priorities.
-Additional information on program objectives, including current environmental and social goals can be found in Kimco's ESG Policy.
+They are to:

 Our organization relies on a network of